Tullow Oil's Ghana unit files for arbitration on tax dispute

-Feb 14 (Reuters) - Tullow Oil TLW.L said on Tuesday its Ghana unit filed for arbitration in London regarding two disputed tax assessments the West Africa-focused oil producer received from local authorities.
+Feb 14 (Reuters) - Tullow Oil TLW.L said on Tuesday its Ghana unit filed for arbitration in London over two tax assessments the West Africa-focused oil producer received from local authorities.

-Tullow Ghana Limited has filed requests with the International Chamber of Commerce on the assessments, which relate to the disallowance of loan interest deductions for the fiscal years 2010 to 2020 and proceeds received by Tullow Oil under an insurance policy.
+The tax assessments Tullow disputes amount to $387 million relating to a period from 2010 to 2020, which the company says is in addition to taxes it has already paid to the Ghana government.

+Tullow, which last month said the assessments are "without merit", said on Tuesday it is engaging with Ghana's government to resolve the dispute.

 ((Muhammed.Husain@thomsonreuters.com;))